armagedescu/BookingSmart/README.md

 Each schedule can be unassigned or assigned to some Tester.
 A Tester can book any of unassigned schedules.
 A tester can book a non existing schedule in any non scheduled time for a given device.
 When a tester finishes testing, should write a review.
 The review will be associaded with the model of the device, but not with the device.

+# Reference Date
+Program runs with a reference date, instead of today date.
+This date can be any date in the future or in the passt.
+This is done only for the purpose of independence of today date, which changes each day.
+It has no practical meaning, but has meaning for being in accordance with pregenerated.
+To run with real today date, run application with command line parameter "resetdate".
+   Or in Main.runDefault() uncomment following line: //Model.getModel().resetReferenceDate();
+                                      and recompile.